Resultantal varieties related to zeroes of L-functions of Carlitz modules

+Further, it would be interesting to check whether these quotients of $X_*(q,n,m,i)$ are good from the point of view of coding theory (see [TVN] for the introduction to coding theory).

+Conjecturally, all irreducible components of $X_\infty(q,n,m,i)$ are rational varieties.
+We can expect that if we consider twists of a Drinfeld module $\vf$ instead of twists of $\goth C^n$, then irreducible components of the corresponding variety $ X_{\vf,\infty}(q,n,m,i)$ are non-rational varieties.
+Particularly, they can be elliptic curves over $\bar \n F_q$.
+If so, we can associate to $\vf$ these elliptic curves over $\bar \n F_q$ which looks a non-trivial construction.

+The notion of ordinary determinantal variety can be greatly generalized, see, for example, [FP], [GKZ]; we can expect that there exist similar generalizations of the varieties $X_*(q,n,m,i)$.
+A natural question: what is the projective dual of $X_*(q,n,m,i)$?
+Have we an analog of a simple formula $D(r,m,n)^\vee=D(m-r,m,n)$ ([GKZ], 1.4.11), where $D(r,m,n)$ is the determinantal variety of matrices of rank $\le r$ in $P^{mn-1}$ --- the space of all $m\times n$ matrices?

-{\bf 0.
-Introduction.} Let $q$ be a power of a prime and $M$ an Anderson T-motive over $\n F_q(\theta)$.
-There are several kinds of $L$-series of $M$, we consider the simplest type of $L$-series $L(M,U)\in (\n F_q[T])[U]$ defined for example in [L].
-The subject of the present paper is inspired by the analogy with the number field case.
-Let us recall it.
-If $E$ is an elliptic curve over $\n Q$ and $L(E,s)$ its $L$-series, then the order of 0 of $L(E,s)$ at $s=1$ --- the center of the symmetry of the functional equation for $L(E,s)$ --- is called the analytic rank of $E$.
+{\bf B. More details. } The idea to consider twists $\goth C^n_P$ is inspired by the analogy with the number field case.
+If $E$ is an elliptic curve over $\n Q$ and $L(E,s)$ its $L$-function, then the order of 0 of $L(E,s)$ at $s=1$ --- the center of the symmetry of the functional equation for $L(E,s)$ --- is called the analytic rank of $E$.
 It is an important invariant of $E$, it enters in the statement of the Birch and Swinnerton-Dyer conjecture.
 Let $E_D$ be the twist of $E$ by a quadratic field $\n Q(\sqrt{D})$.
 The sign of the functional equation for $L(E_D,s)$ defines the parity of the analytic rank of $E_D$, it depends on $\chi(D)$ where $\chi$ is a quadratic character, see for example [Sh] for the exact statement.
-The set of all twists of $E$ is an abelian group $G=\Hom(\Gal(\n Q), Aut(E))$ (if $Aut(E)\ne \n Z/4, \ \n Z/6$), hence the set of even twists is a subgroup $G_0\subset G$ of index 2, and the set of odd twists is the coset $G-G_0$.
+The set of all twists of $E$ is an abelian group $G=\Hom(\Gal(\n Q), \n Z/2)$ (if $Aut(E)\ne \n Z/4, \ \n Z/6$), and the set of even twists is a subgroup $G_0\subset G$ of index 2, hence the set of odd twists is the coset $G-G_0$.
 Conjecturally, for almost all $D$ the rank takes the minimal possible value, i.e. 0 for the even case and 1 for the odd case.
 Nevertheless, (rare) jumps, i.e. values of rank $\ge 2$, occur; conjecturally, for any $r$ there exists infinitely many $D$ such that the rank of $E_D$ is $r$, although the (conjectural) asymptotics of these $D$ is not known.

+Let us consider the function field case.
+Let $M$ be an Anderson t-motive over $\n F_q(\theta)$.
+Let $L(M,s)$, $s\in S_\infty:=\n C_\infty^*\times \n Z_p$, be the $L$-function of $M$ --- this function or its versions for $\tau$-sheaves and crystals are defined for example in [B05], Definition 15, [B02], Definition 2.19, the original definition of its first version is due to [G], 3.4.2a.
+We shall consider its version $L(M,T)\in (\n F_q[t])[[T]]$ which is defined for example in [G], 3.2.15, or [TW], formula (2.1), or in [L]; this version is called a na\"{\i}ve $L$-function in [B12].